fthsband/music-department/README.md

 - - Fixed more
 - - Reset lines of code counter
 - - Renamed "Awards" page to "Banquet" page
-- - "Banquet" page started
+- - Worked on "Banquet" page

 - 01252024 @ 0920 Day 20
 - - Form complete